Model Based Residual Policy Learning with Applications to Antenna Control: Experiments

+The environment was simulated using a proprietary system level mobile network simulator relying on a map-based propagation model to compute the signal received by each user \cite{axcel}.
+The network was built as a hexagonal grid of 7 base stations with 3 antennas each (\num{21} agents), with parameters corresponding to the standardized 3GPP case 1~\cite{3gpp.36.814}, with \SI{500}{meter} intersite distance.
+1000 static users were uniformly distributed across the environment, see \cref{fig:antenna_env} (left).
+The environment is a 50-50 split of indoor and outdoor environment, with buildings placed uniformly at random across the map, which consists of \num{5000} discrete square bins.
+Buildings affects how the signal propagates between the antenna and a user as detailed in \cite{axcel}.
+They are excluded from the figure to prevent cluttering.

-\paragraph{Training.} We let each method train for \num{10000} steps across 5 random seeds.
-The positions of the users and buildings were uniformly randomly generated at the start of each experiment, and the tilt of the antennas were initialized uniformly at random within the allowed range.
+We let each method train for \num{10000} steps across $5$ random seeds.
+The positions of the users and buildings were uniformly randomly generated at the start of each episode, and the tilt of the antennas were initialized uniformly at random within the allowed range.
 For one step of the environment, we collect a transition sample from all \num{21} antennas and add them to the replay buffer.
-We began by tuning the hyperparameters of the benchmark algorithms (SAC, DDPG, DQN), and then used the same parameters for MBRPL and the ablations.
+We began by tuning the hyperparameters of the benchmark algorithms (SAC, DQN), and then used the same parameters for MBRPL and the ablations.
 Our methods require some additional settings, such as choice of baseline policy, critic burn-in and prediction horizon.
-The baseline policy was designed such that it is better than random, but still suboptimal.
-Details of the hyperparameters can be found in the appendix.
+Details of the hyperparameters can be found in \cref{tab:hyperparameters}.